envimate/mapmate/docs/UserGuide.md

     }
 }
 ```
-The method "anEmailAddress" is a valid deserialization method, since it's name contains the className. other valid
+The method "anEmailAddress" is a valid deserialization method, since it's name contains the className.
+Other valid
 names would be "deserialize", "theEmailAddressWithValue", etc.

 #### Default Conventions for Serialized Objects
 A class is considered to be a Serialized Object if it has a public static factory method name "deserialize".
-Alternatively, is also considered as such if the name of the class matches one of the patterns
+Alternatively, it is also considered as such if the name of the class matches one of the patterns
 ```
 .*DTO
 .*Dto